Rohit Kumar

 In

-, there is a concept of zero value.
-There is a zero value for all primitive types: forint
+Go, there is a concept of zero value.
+There is a zero value for all primitive types: forint, the zero value is 0, and forbool, the zero value isfalse.

 Favored over arrays because most of the time we don’t know the size in advance.